Birmania/smtp-mailing-queue/readme.txt

 * Test Mail: Test your email settings by sendig directly or adding test mail into queue.
 * Process Queue: Start queue processing manually.
 Your set queue limit will still be obeyed, if set.
 * List Queue: Show all mails in mailing queue.
+* List Invalid: Show all mails in failed state.
+You can purge this list or retry some mails (retry : bring back failure count to 0 and mail moved to "List Queue").

 == Frequently Asked Questions ==
 = Can this plugin be used to send emails via SMTP? =